Student Staff

 Aria M. Fafat ’27

-Dhriti Jagadish SC’27
+Dhriti Jagadish ’27

-Dhriti is a Scripps student from Rocklin, California, and is planning to dual major in History and Public Policy.
+Dhriti is from Rocklin, California, and is planning to dual major in History and Public Policy.
 She began considering a career in law and politics early in high school by participating in Mock Trial and working on a NorCal State Senate campaign.
 She was first introduced to formal policy research at the NYU Division of Medical Ethics, where she helps study FDA guidelines.
 At the Rose, she hopes to further explore issues of criminal justice, homelessness, and healthcare.
 In her free time, she enjoys playing NYT crosswords, learning geography, and sneaking into CMC’s Cube.

 Kahani Malhotra ’27